 Feels Like God

-This ad for the latest Bajaj Avenger 180cc DTSi, has captured a lot of attention.
-With a caption “Feels Like God”, there is a lot of talk going on about it.
-It’s a bit late to write a review, since the ad came out almost a year ago, but considering the fact that even agency FAQs has not written anything about it, I think I am well in time with the review.
+This ad for the latest Bajaj Avenger 180cc DTSi has captured a lot of attention.
+With the caption “Feels Like God”, there is a lot of talk going on about it.
+It’s a bit late to write a review since the ad came out almost a year ago, but considering the fact that even agency FAQs has not written anything about it, I think I am well in time with the review.

-The ad starts with a macho guy, with a stub, wearing a black T-Shirt and a black jeans, driving his Bajaj Avenger through the roads of Ladakh.
+The ad starts with a macho guy, with a stub, wearing a black T-Shirt and black jeans, driving his Bajaj Avenger through the roads of Ladakh.
 As he is driving, he remembers his dad slapping him, which is shown in black and white.
-As the ad comes back to the present, the guy takes preventive action and the voice over says, “I forgive my dad”.
+As the ad comes back to the present, the guy takes preventive action and the voice-over says, “I forgive my dad”.

-Next he sees a woman getting married, which is showed in B&W, and as he comes back to the present, he looks at his ring finger of his left hand and the voice over says, “I forgive women”.
+Next, he sees a woman getting married, which is shown in B&W, and as he comes back to the present, he looks at the ring finger of his left hand and the voice-over says, “I forgive women”.
 Now his boss throws a pile of paper on him and fires him.
 He ducks while driving while imagining that.
-The voice over says, “I forgive my boss”.
+The voice-over says, “I forgive my boss”.

 This ad is just too cool and “I forgive my dad” and “I forgive the government”, were too good.
 No wonder this had provoked many of us to go for the bike even!!!